giampierosalvi/TimeMyTalk/README.md

 # TimeMyTalk
-Simple countdown timer with large fonts for conference talks
+Simple countdown timer with large fonts for conference talks.
+Useful when you want to make sure that presenters do not go overtime.

 ## Example use:
 You will need: